 GDPR compliance checklist: Is your organisation GDPR-ready?

 The ICO advocates that organisations use their present efforts in compliance as a starting point from which they can build on.
 But what precisely does compliance with GDPR mean?
-Here we look at the basics, so you know what to do and tick them off your extensive GDPR checklist.
+To help you transform older business processes, or create new ones with GDPR in mind, we've complied a handy checklist to guide you.

 IT and data governance